jinghao/2048/README.md

 ## Building the Bundle

+* Install browserify (http://browserify.org/): `sudo npm install -g browserify`
-Run `browserify js/application.js -o js/bundle.js`
+* Run `browserify js/application.js -o js/bundle.js` to see the latest Javascript in the browser.